Postgraduate Taught (PGT) Course Template of Provision for the MSc. in Clinical Embryology

 2. What induction arrangements will be made?

-At the beginning of the course, students are provided with a comprehensive induction programme which includes a welcome meeting involving short talks from the Course Director, the Head of the Nuffield Department of Obstetrics & Gynaecology, and a senior member of clinical staff from the Oxford Fertility Unit.
+At the beginning of the course, students are provided with a comprehensive induction programme which includes a welcome meeting involving short talks from the Course Director, the Head of the Nuffield Department of Obstetrics & Gynaecology, and a senior member of clinical staff from Oxford Fertility.
 Students will also have individual meetings with their academic Mentor and the Course Director.
 Further induction sessions involve information technology and the setting up of email accounts (including the University’s Virtual Learning Environment, WebLearn), University library facilities (particularly the Health Care Library), and laboratory health and safety.
 Students will also be given a tour of teaching, laboratory, information technology, and write-up facilities.

 3. What is the overall length of the course, and for how many weeks are students expected to work in Oxford?